This section contains an array of maps of current and future water risks, country profiles information and methodology documentation

 By partnering with WWF, we can support your organization in better understanding your water risks, provide guidance for your water stewardship strategy and targets and help you implement on-the-ground actions.
 If you are interested in our tailored expert support, please get in touch.

-For basic support, please make sure to first check our tutorial.
+For basic support, please make sure to first check our tutorial page.
 If you still need help, don’t hesitate to contact us.

-The Water Risk Filter framework follows a three-level hierarchy:
+The WWF Water Risk Filter framework follows a four-level hierarchy:

-The 32 indicators are based predominantly on freely available external, peer-reviewed datasets.
-These indicators are reviewed and updated (either with new data or with a new indicator) annually, drawing upon the latest research and best available data.
+The data in the WWF WRF is reviewed and updated (either with new data or with a new indicator) biennially, drawing upon the latest research and best available data.

 For more information, please check the latest methodology documentation available on the Data & Methods page.